 As a horticultural therapist and educator, I can help you apply the latest research to enhance your own health, well-being and productivity, as well as that of your patients and clients.
 Read more about my qualifications at the end of this page.

-Check out my free webinar, transformative online course, illustrated garden activity signs and instructive blog posts, all described below and linked to more info.
+Check out my free webinar, transformative online course, illustrated garden activity signs and instructive blog posts, all described below.

 I hope you’ll find something here that’s useful for you.

 Live event was on Wednesday, August 7, 2019 at 12 noon PDT

 After watching the live webinar, Emma wrote to me: